djrrb/fit-vf-test/README.md

 ![Variable font in fontmake](screenshot-vf.png)

-I see this issue in fontview, in <del>browsers</del> (edit: Chrome and Safari on High Sierra seem to be fine), and in Photoshop CC 2018.
+I see this issue in fontview v0.2.3, in <del>browsers</del> (edit: Chrome and Safari on High Sierra seem to be fine), and in Photoshop CC 2018.

 ![Variable font in photoshop](screenshot-ps.png)